The Isoperimetric Inequality for Compact Rank One Symmetric Spaces and Beyond: Klartag's Generalisation of Gromov-Milman Isoperimetric Inequality on Riemannian Manifolds

-Similar to the proof in \cite{gromil}, we shall prove this theorem using localisation.
-Gromov-Milam proved this theorem on the sphere $\mathbb{S}^n$, in which the topology of the sphere enables one to have a fine and explicit localisation phenomenon.
-However, on general Riemannian manifolds, one can not provide needle decompositions in the same way as one provides needle decompositions on $\mathbb{S}^n$.
-To remedy this issue, Klartag (in \cite{kl}) recently succeeded in proving a localisation theorem on every closed Riemannian manifold.
-Having Klartag's localisation result in hand, the proof of our main theorem will be easy.
-The hard part was done by Klartag, and thus Theorem \ref{main} becomes an almost-straightforward consequence of Klartag's work.
-However, as we shall see, Theorem \ref{main} will have very important consequences, when applied on specific examples.
-Before proving Theorem \ref{main}, we recall Klartag's localisation theorem that we require: \begin{theorem}[Klartag] Let $M$ be a closed, smooth Riemannian manifold.
-Let $\mu$ be the normalised Riemannian measure.
-Let $f$ be a $\mu$-integrable function such that
+Gromov-Milman prove this theorem on the sphere $\mathbb{S}^n$, in which the topology of the sphere enables one to construct such needles.
+However, on general Riemannian manifolds, one can not provide needle decomposition in the same way as one provides needle decomposition on $\mathbb{S}^n$.
+To remedy this issue, Klartag (in \cite{kl}) presents a localization theorem on every closed Riemannian manifold.
+Theorem \ref{main} has very important consequences, when applied on specific examples.

+We provide a proof of Klartag's separation distance Theorem \ref{main} here and further present a corollary of this Theorem which links this result to the study of (sharp) isoperimetric inequalities on Riemannian manifolds.